Automatic Scaling for Amazon Access Nodes

 When automatic scaling is configured for an Amazon hypervisor, Commvault automatically deploys access nodes that run on CentOS Linux, by cloning from the Commvault Cloud Data Manager Amazon Machine Image (AMI) that corresponds to the Commvault feature release for the deployment.
 The Cloud Data Manager AMI is deployed for each region that has instances that are backed up for the hypervisor.

-The number of access nodes that are required increases or decreases based on the amount of data you back up and the settings configured for automatic scaling.
+The number of access nodes that are required increases or decreases based on the amount of data you back up and the settings for automatic scaling.

 The Cloud Data Manager AMI is a machine image for CentOS Linux.
 (No Windows AMIs are available.)
 Commvault updates the image for each feature release, including applying any required security patches.
 You cannot log on to the instances that are deployed from the AMI.